What is PhotoMidwest?

 Open only to members, these regular group meetings are organized and managed by our membership, each focusing on specific photographic interests or topics.

-Held monthly at different nights so members can attend as many groups as they wish, current special interest groups include Human Interest, Landscape, Black & White, Nature, Alternography, Street Photography, Long Exposure, Travel and a Women's interest group are currently scheduled.
+Held monthly at different nights so members can attend as many groups as they wish, current special interest groups include Human Interest, Landscape, Black & White, Nature, Alternography, Long Exposure, Travel and a Women's interest group are currently scheduled.

 All members are welcome, and prospective members are welcome to join us to check out the group.